-- We take all issues seriously. - We inquire about the issues and conduct investigations when appropriate. - We implement corrective and preventive measures to address identified concerns. - We protect the confidentiality of the individuals involved.
+- We implement corrective and preventive measures to address identified concerns. - We protect the confidentiality of the individuals involved.

 What Should I Do?

 If you feel as if anyone has asked you to do something that is wrong, we expect you to speak up.
 You may decide to discuss the concern directly with the person.
 However, if you are not comfortable doing so, you should raise the concern through the Speak Up process described above.